ridwansukri/VPC-with-CLI/launch-vpc-ec2-using-CLI.md

 aws ec2 create-tags --resources vpc-02aca48c23e8220e6 --tags Key=Name,Value=VPC-CLI
 ```
 # Create Subnet
-The customer requests to create 2 public subnets and 2 private subnets with different AZs.
-Since this sandbox automatically launches on us-west-2, Public Subnet 1 and Private Subnet 1 will launch on AZ us-west-2a and Public Subnet 2 and Private Subnet 2 will launch on AZ us-west-2b
+The customer requests creating two public subnets and two private ones with different AZs.
+Since this sandbox automatically launches on us-west-2, Public Subnet 1 and Private Subnet 1 will launch on AZ us-west-2a, and Public Subnet 2 and Private Subnet 2 will launch on AZ us-west-2b.

 ## Create Public Subnet 1
-Public Subnet 1 with CIDR 10.0.0.0/24 and AZ us-west-2a in the VPC that we created earlier
+Public Subnet 1 with CIDR 10.0.0.0/24 and AZ us-west-2a in the VPC that I created.
 ```
 aws ec2 create-subnet --vpc-id vpc-02aca48c23e8220e6 --cidr-block 10.0.0.0/24 --availability-zone us-west-2a
 ```